sporto/elm-tutorial/090_showing_errors/auxiliary_mailbox.md

 ---

-Unfortunately StartApp doesn't give a mechanism to send messages to its address from `update`.
+Unfortunately, StartApp doesn't give us a mechanism to send messages to its address from `update`.
 We need to provide our own mailbox for this.

 Create __src/Mailboxes.elm__: